 So I’ve decided to get back into the habit of having a green smoothie a day to clear out any muckiness in my insides, do a little detox and get back on track where weight and overall health is concerned.
 This time I’m hoping you will join me!

-I’ll be hosting a 14-day green smoothie challenge starting this Sunday and ending on December 23, giving you a break for all the Christmas festivities.
-Now is the perfect time to partake in such a challenge because you’re probably not eating well for much of December and could use the extra help with digestion and detox!
+I’ll be hosting a 30-day green smoothie challenge starting January 2, right after all the Christmas festivities.
+Now is the perfect time to partake in such a challenge because you’re probably feeling bloated after all of December and could use the extra help with digestion and detox!

 5 Reasons Why Green Smoothies Are So Good For You

 Green smoothies offer max nutrition – There’s nothing healthier than a big bowl of green leafy vegetables.
 Greens like spinach, kale, broccoli, cabbage, collard greens and lettuce pack a powerful punch when it comes to vitamins and minerals.
 They’re great for digestion, for your skin, for your hair, to prevent cancer and just keep you moving, yo!

 Green smoothies are easy to digest – because the greens and other ingredients are already blended, your body has much less work to do to break down the foods and get to the good stuff it needs to function.
 They’re an awesome way to give your body a break so it can focus on other functions like detoxifying the meat you eat (or the alcohol you drank last night), the toxins you breathe in, the lotion you put on your skin etc etc.

 Green smoothies help you to shed excess pounds – everyone could stand to lose a couple pounds.
 If the rest of your diet isn’t so great then green smoothies won’t work a miracle but replacing one meal a day with something so nutritious, filling and low in calories is a great way to get rid of unwanted pounds.